statechannels/statechannels/packages/server-wallet/docs/index.md

 ### Creation

-Objectives are spawned:
+Objectives are created:

-1. During request handling, i.e. during an API call.
+1. During an API call.
 The API call resolves when the objective is committed to the wallet's store.

 Some objecties are "shared" and involve other participants.
 They are therefore communicated across "the wire" to other wallets.
-Therefore we also have objectives being spawned in a wallet:
+Therefore, objectives can be created by the wallet itself when handling a peer message.

 2. When a message is received from a counterparty.
 An implementation detail: this is also received via a (special) API method `pushMessage`.